flashcordon/big-history/Mystères-physique.md

 selects a given value of η but, allowing for uncertainties, actually selects a range of η.
 If the different ranges are concordant, then BBN and cosmology are judged successful, and the cosmic baryon den- sity is measured.
 This method typically specifies η to within a factor of approximately two

--  The measured primordial 7 Li
-abundance falls persistently and significantly below BBN+WMAP predictions.
-Moreover, there are controversial hints of a primordial 6 Li abundance that is orders of magnitude above the standard prediction

 # L'univers est-il isotrope ?